 (2) the affected organization would receive a Notice of Registered Name if the registrant nevertheless proceeds with the attempted registration.

+COMMENT: Here we would need a summary (with quotes) of the GNSO rationale for doing so (similarly as the summary of the GACs rationale below).
+It is also very important to acknowledge that the decisions on “scope 2” identifiers were inconsistent with the protections called for repeatedly by the ICRC during the PDP process itself, which were finally reflected in the Minority Position and Statement.

 On 30 April 2014, the ICANN Board adopted the GNSO recommendations that were consistent with GAC advice and requested additional time to consider those that were inconsistent with GAC advice, which for the purpose of this facilitated discussion are the recommendations related to the Scope 2 Identifiers.

-The GAC’s rationale for seeking permanent protection for the terms and identifiers most closely associated with the International Red Cross and Red Crescent Movement is grounded in the protections of the designations “Red Cross” and “Red Crescent” under international treaty law and under multiple national laws.
+The GAC’s rationale for seeking permanent protection for the terms and identifiers most closely associated with the International Red Cross and Red Crescent Movement and its respective components is grounded in the protections of the designations “Red Cross” and “Red Crescent” under universally ratified international treaty law and under multiple national laws.
 In March 2014, the GAC clarified expressly that such protections should also apply to the 189 (now 190) National Societies’ names (in English and in the respective official language or languages of the countries in which each National Society is recognized and operating), and to the names of the two (2) international components of the Movement (in the 6 official United Nations languages).
 In respect to the acronyms of the Movement’s international components (ICRC, CICR, MKKK, as well as IFRC and FICR), the GAC’s advice was for a protection similar to the proposed cost-neutral mechanisms it recommended be developed for International Governmental Organization acronyms.

 ANNEX: Current ICANN Mechanisms Developed to Reflect Existing Legal Protections: